What is the Best Programming Language for Robotics?

 Top 10 Popular Programming Languages in Robotics

-Almost every robot manufacturer has developed their own proprietary robot programming language, which has been one of the problems in industrial robotics.
+Almost every robot manufacturer has developed their own proprietary robot programming language, which has long been one of the problems in industrial robotics.
 You can become familiar with several of them by learning Pascal.
-However, you are still going to have to learn a new language every time you start using a new robot.
+However, you are still going to have to learn a new language every time you start using a new robot brand.